Soham Das

 Knoxville, TN 37996

 Welcome!
 I am an Assistant Professor in the Department of Industrial and Systems Engineering at the University of Tennessee, Knoxville, where I lead the Multiagent Systems and Complexity Group.
 My appointment is part of the Science-Informed Artificial Intelligence cluster at Tennessee, a strategic initiative at the intersection of AI and the domain sciences.
-I received my Ph.D. in Industrial and Systems Engineering (Operations Research) from Texas A&M University in 2025, where I was advised by Ceyhun Eksin.
+I am also a member of AI Tennessee.

 My research sits at the interface of game theory, optimization, and reinforcement learning, with a focus on multiagent decision making in complex environments.
 I address challenges in designing safe and efficient learning algorithms for agents operating in dynamic systems, such as energy grids, social or economic systems, where strategic interactions, uncertainity and constraints are prevalent.
 Research themes include learning and intervention design in network games, safe-learning in Markov games, combinatorial optimization, with applications in network science, epidemics and multiagent reinforcement learning.

 You can find my academic CV here.
 For an updated list of my publications, please see my Google Scholar profile.
-I am also on LinkedIn, and can be reached at sdas43 [at] utk [dot] edu.
+I am also on LinkedIn, and can be reached at sdas43 [at] tennessee [dot] edu.

 news